pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 # Introduction

 To briefly recap, the last article included the basics of operating MongoDB through the Mongo shell, Bash, or Python (PyMongo), such as for basic queries and CRUD operations.
 Because this article is a little more involved, we'll focus on PyMongo, though as I mentioned above, an SQL notebook (using Google Colab) is provided as a companion piece.
-For myself at least, this makes the PyMongo code a lot more relatable, and I figure that is likely the case for others.
+For myself at least, this makes the PyMongo code a lot more relatable.

-To be honest, it took me quite a bit of troubleshooting to get the results to match (though of course hindsight is 20/20).
-Flattening the data was relatively easy, as there aren't many layers of nested fields in the clickstream dataset.
-The acts of matching top-line results, user-level results, and eventually country-level results were a little more of a process.
-AI assistance (from Grok) was helpful, but there was definitely a trade-off between concise recommendations and high-quality ones.
-Trickle-charging with step-by-step input in a workspace, and modularization of code using attachments, proved to be a productive approach, though the limits of its capabilities (for now) were still noticeably encountered.
+To be honest, it took quite a bit of troubleshooting to get matching results in SQL (though of course in retrospect the issues are much clearer).
+Flattening the data was relatively straightforward, as there aren't many layers of nesting in the clickstream data.
+Matching top-line results, user-level results, and country-level results were more of a process.
+AI assistance (from Grok) was helpful, but recommendations often lacked precision.
+Trickle-charging with input, and modularizing code into attachments were productive strategies, but the limitations were still quite noticeable, for now.

 # The Kirana Store <code>clickstream</code> Data

-As a reminder, while we refer to structured databases as containing tables full of records containing fields, we refer to unstructured databases as containing collections of documents containing fields.
-A document from the data we are dealing with looks something like:
+As a reminder, while we refer to structured databases as containing tables full of records, which themselves contain fields, we refer to unstructured databases as containing collections of documents, which themselves contain fields.
+A document from the data we are dealing with looks something like this:

 ```js
 {'_id': ObjectId('60df102aad74d9467c94272a'),